 Compared to other surfaces, the floors have the most exposure to bacteria.
 And due to this fact, the floors are sealed and protected.
-That is aside from the carpets and rugs you put into minimizing dirt on the floors.
+Besides the carpets and rugs you put into minimizing dirt on the floors, that is aside from the carpets and rugs you put into minimizing dirt on the floors.

 Bacteria and mold can grow in the tiny gaps within the pores on the concrete.
 So, if you are asking, “Is unsealed concrete toxic?”
 The straightforward answer is yes.
 And that is not all.
 See the last item for this list of the impact of unsealed concrete on one’s health.